pairjacks/poker-cards/README.md

 #### `createDeck`

-Creates an ordered 52 card deck without Jokers, sorted by suite and face.
+Creates a 52 card deck without Jokers, sorted by suite and face.

 ```ts
 import { createDeck } from '@kavsingh/poker-cards';